Pivot Table in Excel Tutorial

 - Clicking on ‘OK’ will insert the pivot table in the worksheet depending on the location selected.
 Here we have selected New Worksheet.

-Above Figure shows that the PivotTable named PivotTable1 has been placed on the new empty worksheet.
+The above Figure shows that the PivotTable named PivotTable1 has been placed on the new empty worksheet.
 On the right, there is a column named ‘PivotTable Fields’ which shows a list of the fields i.e. columns to be added to the PivotTable report.
 We can see that since the PivotTable was created on the column range A, B named ‘Math’ and ‘Science’, the same has been populated in the Fields list.

 - Goto Insert -> Recommended PivotTables.